 One piece of news that came out of the address was the announcement that the president would meet with North Korean leader Kim Jong-un in Vietnam on Feb.
 27-28.

 The address was a triumph for President Trump.
 Even television news outlets that devote themselves to reporting negatively the president acknowledged very favorable approval numbers from polling taken after the speech.
 It may indeed have been one of Trump’s best speeches so far.
 He called upon the nation to “reignite the American imagination” and made a powerful case that unity, rather than division, would lead to even greater achievements.
-Considering that this was Trump’s chance to take his message directly to the nation without the filter of an antagonistic media, it was not really a good night to be a Democrat.We value your comments!
-Please weigh in on our comment section below.
+Considering that this was Trump’s chance to take his message directly to the nation without the filter of an antagonistic media, it was not really a good night to be a Democrat.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com